MicrosoftDocs/sql-docs/docs/t-sql/statements/create-database-transact-sql.md

 ---
 # CREATE DATABASE

 Creates a new database.
+Where applicable, this statement can also be used to specific files and filegroups, create a database snapshot, create a database copy, or attach database files to create a database from the detached files of another database.

-Click one of the following tabs for the syntax, arguments, remarks, permissions, and examples for a particular SQL version.
+Click one of the following tabs for the syntax, arguments, remarks, permissions, and examples for a particular SQL version with which you are working.

 For more information about the syntax conventions, see [Transact-SQL Syntax Conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md).